AvalZ/modsecurity-cli/README.md

  - [ ] Wiki to fully document every option
  - [ ] Integration with [regrets](https://github.com/AvalZ/regrets)

-If you want to contribute by adding something from the list, PRs are welcome :D
+If you want to contribute by adding something from the list, PRs are welcome :sunglasses:

 ## Contributors